wso2/docs-is/en/docs/samples/limiting-active-sessions-adaptive-auth.md

 4. Now you can either terminate one or more active sessions or deny the login.

     !!! tip
-        -   If you select and terminate the active sessions exceeding the maximum limit, you will be naviagated to the application home page.
+        -   If you select and terminate the active sessions exceeding the maximum limit, you will be navigated to the application home page.
 Otherwise you will be re-prompted until the minimum required number of sessions are terminated.
         -   You can use the **Refresh Sessions** button to re-check active user sessions.

 5. If you deny the login, the Authentication Error screen appears.